lobuhi/byp4xx/README.md

  Built-in options:
   --all Verbose mode
-  -t or --thread Set the maximum threads
+  -t or --thread Set the maximum threads.
+Rate limit disabled when threads are enabled.
   --rate Set the maximum reqs/sec.
 Only one thread enforced, for low rate limits.
+(5 reqs/sec by default)
 ```
 **Example:**
 ```